Responsive

 Another important point is ExternalDNS.
 It is not compulsory to deploy it into your cluster, but it helps you dynamically manage your DNS records via k8s resources.

 And last but not least - Testkube.
-You can get started with Testkube for free.
+You can get started with a free trial of Testkube Cloud.
 How to deploy Testkube to your cluster with all the necessary changes, please see the next section.

 Ingress and Service Resources Configuration